 Top 25 U.S. Property/Casualty Insurers

-Each year, the National Association of Insurance Commissioners (NAIC) publishes a list of the 25 largest property/casualty insurance groups in the United States.
-The insurers that made the "top 25" list for 2017 appear in the table below.
-The ranking is based on direct premiums written, which means all policy premiums collected by an insurer during the calendar year.
-It does not include any adjustment for premiums on risks the insurer ceded (transferred) to reinsurance companies.
+In March of each year, the National Association of Insurance Commissioners (NAIC) publishes a list of the 25 largest property/casualty insurance groups in the United States.
+The insurers that made the latest "top 25" list appear in the table below.
+The rankings are based on direct premiums written in 2018 for all lines of insurance.
+The included lines are personal auto, commercial auto, workers' compensation, medical professional liability, homeowners, and other liability (excluding auto liability).

 |Rank||Insurer Name||Direct Premiums Written ($bn)||Comments|